 It’s that wonderful, expensive, miraculous, stressful time of year again.
-The countdown to the winter holidays has begun:
+The countdown to the winter holidays has begun.

 1. Make a simple holiday budget

-- Follow Maryalene’s steps for creating a holiday budget and stick to it by tracking your spending.
+A rudimentary budget is the foundation of a sane holiday.
+Create a holiday budget and stick to it by tracking your spending.

-2. Shop for travel deals now
+2. Shop for travel deals immediately

 4. Do a savings sprint

 Dedicate an envelope or a savings account to holiday shopping and see how much you can stuff in there over the coming weeks Start with the change in your pockets or purse.